SestoAle/Navigation-Environment/README.md

 **The project was tested only on Linux and Mac OS**.

-You can import the required ml-agents folders with the link above. ml-agents is required just for linking Unity to Python: I use my implementation for DRL algorithms.
+You can import the required ml-agents folders with the link above. ml-agents is required just for linking Unity to Python: we used the algorithm linked in this repo.